rust-lang/rust-wiki-backup/Doc-building-for-android.md

         make

-        make install  # (Optional)
+        make install

-    `make install` will copy rustc binaries and libraries into /usr/local (or as defined with --prefix)
+    `make install` will copy rustc binaries and libraries into /usr/local (or as defined with --prefix).
+You will probably need to do it as root, depending on whether you set --prefix when doing configure.

 5. How to cross compile